The Northern Sequoia Region

 Hiking & Trail Running

-Looking for some fun away from basecamp?
-Here are a few trails you might be interested in for day hiking or trail running.
+Looking for some fun away from base camp?
+Here are a couple of trails you might be interested in for day hiking or trail running.

-The Lakes Trail is an 11.5-mile out-and-back trail that leads to the top of The Watchtower and on to four glacial lakes.
-With approximately 2,700 feet of altitude gain, you’ll be sure to break a sweat.
-Reach the Watchtower at mile 3.4, Heather Lake at 4.1, Aster and Emerald Lakes at 4.7, and Pear Lake at 5.75 miles.
-Turn around whenever you please, but that might be hard to do once you’re there.
+The Lakes Trail This is an 11.5-mile out-and-back trail, with about 2,700 feet of altitude gain, that leads to the top of the Watchtower and four glacial lakes.
+Reach the Watchtower at mile 3.4, Heather Lake at 4.1, Aster and Emerald lakes at 4.7, and Peak Lake at 5.75 miles.

-Hamilton Lakes Trail is a 31 mile out-and-back trail that leads you to some of the finest scenery and stunning lakes in Sequoia National Park.
-This trail takes you past stunning granite formations like Sugarbowl Dome, Angel Wings, and Valhalla Towers, and ends at pristine Hamilton Lake — a favorite backpack for locals — with excellent fishing and memorable vistas.
-Plan ahead to enjoy hot showers, hearty meals, and the comfort of a tent cabin on the first night at Bearpaw Meadow High Sierra Camp.
+Hamilton Lakes Trail: This week-long trek is a 31-mile out-and-back trail that leads to some of the best scenery and lakes in Sequoia National Park.
+The trail takes you past stunning granite formations such as Sugarbowl Dome, Angel Wings and Valhalla Towers, and ends at Hamilton Lake, which has excellent fishing and memorable vistas.
+Plan ahead to enjoy hot showers, hearty meals and the comfort of a tent cabin on the first night at Bearpaw Meadow High Sierra Camp.

-The High Sierra Trail is a 62 mile point-to-point trail that traverses the Sierra Nevadas between the big trees at the Giant Forest and Mt.
-Whitney.
-The trail winds through some of the most inspiring terrain the Sierra Nevadas have to offer, including soaring peaks, glacial alpine lakes, and plunging canyons.
-You’ll need to arrange a shuttle from one side of the Sierras to the other, but the effort is well worth it.
-This is a week-long trek you’ll never forget.
+The High Sierra Trail : This is a 62-mile point-to-point trail that traverses the Sierra Nevada between the big trees of the Giant Forest and Mount Whitney.
+It winds through soaring peaks, glacial alpine lakes and plunging canyons.
+You’ll need to arrange a shuttle from one side of the Sierras to the other, but the effort is worth it.
+For more information, visit:

 Want to put your feet up and enjoy the scenery with all the comforts of home?

-Or maybe you’ve had your fill of adventure and are ready for rest and recuperation?
 We’ve got you covered!
-Stay in a lodge or rent a rustic cabin, and you’ll probably want to bring a good book.
+Stay in a lodge or rent a rustic cabin.
+You might want to bring a good book.

 Silver City Mountain Resort

-This true getaway is just minutes from Mineral King for those who want to unplug and unwind.
-This historic mountain settlement is off the grid and generates its own power for 10 hours a day.
-At 10 p.m. the lights go out and the lanterns are lit.
+For those who want to unplug and unwind, this remote getaway is just a few minutes from Mineral King Valley.
+A historic mountain settlement, Silver City is off the grid and, for 10 hours each day, generates its own power.
+At 10 p.m., the lights go out and the lanterns are lit.
 A variety of chalets and family cabins with full kitchens are available to suit any need.
-The restaurant serves breakfast, lunch, and a dinner, and a store is available for your convenience.
+The restaurant serves breakfast, lunch and dinner, and a store is available for your convenience.
 Guided hikes and fly fishing trips into Mineral King by local experts are also available.

 John Muir Lodge

-Nestled in the midst of Grant Grove Village, surrounded by towering sequoias, and just a quick walk from the General Grant Tree, the lodge has provided an authentic Kings Canyon experience for two decades.
+Nestled in the midst of Grant Grove Village, surrounded by towering sequoias and just a quick walk from the General Grant Tree.
+The lodge has provided an authentic Kings Canyon experience for two decades.
 But as of late 2014, even longtime loyalists can get a new perspective on the year-round destination, courtesy of a comprehensive renovation.
-The 36-room lodge has maintained its classically comfortable style through the $400,000+ update.
-Guests can now enjoy everything from new soft goods, like carpeting and bedding, to fresh furniture, like lounge chairs and headboards.
-In keeping with concessionaire Delaware North’s GreenPath philosophy, materials including furniture, carpeting, fabric, and blinds are sustainably sourced from materials like reclaimed wood and “green” textiles.
+Guests can now enjoy everything from new soft goods, such as carpeting and bedding, to fresh furniture, lounge chairs and headboards.

-Sequoia National Park’s newest and most modern hotel accommodation, this lodge has spacious rooms, a full service restaurant, and a retail and ski shop located in its impressive stone and cedar lodge.
+Sequoia National Park’s newest and most modern hotel accommodation.
+This lodge has spacious rooms, a full-service restaurant, and a retail and ski shop in its impressive stone and cedar lodge.
 It is open year-round.

 Montecito Sequoia Lodge

-Located off the General’s Scenic Highway, on the Giant Sequoia National Monument, the Montecito Sequoia Lodge has cabins and lodge rooms available.
+Located off the Generals Highway in the Giant Sequoia National Monument, this lodge has cabins and lodge rooms available.
 Set on a private lake, enjoy swimming and paddling, or soak in a hot tub.
 Meals are provided, so you can just relax and enjoy the scenery.

 Cedar Grove Village

-Located in the heart of Kings Canyon National Park at Cedar Grove Village, this lodge is the perfect basecamp for exploring the canyon.
-Nestled on the banks of the powerful Kings River, the lodge offers 21 cozy rooms, a snack bar, a general store, and laundry facilities to keep you spoiled with all the amenities of home, while you take in the grandeur of this deep glaciated canyon.
-Cedar Grove is a 35 mile drive through the Sequoia National Forest from Grant Grove Village.
+Located in the heart of Kings Canyon National Park at Cedar Grove Village.
+This lodge is the perfect base camp for exploring the canyon.
+Nestled on the banks of the powerful Kings River, the lodge offers 21 cozy rooms, a snack bar, a general store and laundry facilities to keep you com- fortable with all the amenities of home, while you take in the grandeur of this deep glaciated canyon.
+Cedar Grove is a 35-mile drive through the Sequoia National Forest from Grant Grove Village.